“You make the path boldly and follow it fearfully.”

 “It was the rough edge of the world, where the trees came smack down to the stones.”

-Reading about the majestic trees in the northwest corner of the country in The Overstory made me want to learn more about the history of the relationship between the ancient trees and the new settlers who lived and died by … Continue reading
+Reading about the majestic trees in the northwest corner of the country in The Overstory made me want to learn more about the history of the relationship between the ancient trees and the new settlers who lived and died by the forests.
+Annie Dillard focuses on the years between 1855 … Read More

 “I had to live on the lip of a waterfall, exhausted.”